23 Field Regiment (India): 76 (Jammu and Kashmir) Battery

-An artillery unit with mountain guns in the Princely State of Kashmir and Jammu is likely to have been in existence during as early as 1848 during the Second Anglo-Sikh War.
+An artillery unit with mountain guns in the Princely State of Kashmir and Jammu is likely to have been in existence as early as 1848 during the Second Anglo-Sikh War.
 In 1889, the Kashmir artillery and infantry were the first to become Imperial Service Troops.
 The artillery was converted to No. 1 and No. 2 Kashmir Mountain Batteries in 1891 and 1892 respectively and were equipped with 7-pounder mountain guns.
 These guns were replaced with 2.5 inch screw guns in 1902, 10-pounder mountain guns in 1916, 2.75-inch guns in 1923 and 3.7-inch howitzers in 1939.
 The battery was handed over to the Indian Army in October 1942, where it became 30th (Jammu) Mountain Battery, Indian Artillery.

 After the Second World War, the battery moved to Nowshera in November 1945.
 The battery was disbanded in Nowshera on 30 June 1946.
 The Dogra personnel of the battery were absorbed in a field battery of Royal Indian Artillery and the mules were taken over by the 5th (Bombay) Mountain Battery (now part of 57 Field Regiment).
 The Muslim personnel were absorbed by the 26th Jacob's Mountain Battery, which is now part of the 1st (SP) Medium Regiment (Frontier Force) of the Pakistan Army.
 1 Jammu and Kashmir Mountain Battery was re-raised on 22 January 1948.
 The battery saw action during the Indo-Pakistani War of 1947–1948, where it provided effective artillery support to 77 Parachute Brigade during the Zoji La operations.
 Captain Risal Singh was awarded the Vir Chakra and four were mentioned in despatches.